annashipman/annashipman.github.io/_posts/2017-03-01-writing-a-business-case.md

 ## Ultimately, it's about telling a story

 Your business case should be a narrative.
 Here's the problem.
-Here's what we should do.
+Here's a good solution.
 It might cost us money, but here are the reasons that it's the right thing to do.